- A DAY IN THE LIFE OF AN ANESTHESIOLOGIST - 16 Feb 2021

 - Patients like and respect their anesthesiologist, and that feels good.
 Maybe it’s because we are about to take each patient’s life into our hands, but during those minutes prior to surgery, patients treat anesthesiologists very well.
 I tend to learn more about my patients’ personal lives, hobbies, and social history in those 10 minutes of conversation prior to surgery than I ever did in my internal medicine clinic.

 - An anesthesiologist’s patients are unconscious the majority of time.
-Some anesthesiologists are attracted the this aspect.
+Some anesthesiologists are attracted to this aspect.
 An unconscious patient is not complaining.
 In contrast, try to imagine a 50-hour-a-week clinic practice as an internal medicine doctor, in which every one of your patients has a list of medical problems they are eager to tell you about.

 - There is tremendous variety in anesthesia practice.
 We take care of patients ranging in ages from newborns to 100-year-olds.
 We anesthetize patients for heart surgery, brain surgery, abdominal or chest surgeries, bone and joint surgeries, cosmetic surgery, eye surgery, urological surgery, trauma surgery, and organ transplantation surgery.
 Every mother for Cesarean section has an anesthetist, as do mothers for many vaginal deliveries for childbirth.
 Anesthesiologists run intensive care units and anesthesiologists are medical directors of operating rooms as well as pain clinics.